 Venus, Software Engineer at Rockbot

 You need technical skills and interpersonal skills to help people with medical conditions cured by radiation.
-This is because radiation exposure can be lethal and many of the people you help will require your patience and communication.
+This is because radiation exposure can be dangerous, and many of the people you help will require your patience and communication.

 5. Web Developer